ISs25u/codeblock/README.md

 #### Centered shapes

 Shapes are placed such that the drone position corresponds to the center of the shape.
-For the dome it corresponds to the bottom of the dome and its center for the other coordinates. `width` extends in the "left-right" direction, `height` extends in the "up-down" direction, `length` extends in the "forward-backward" direction and `radius` extends in the remaining directions.
+For the dome it corresponds to the bottom of the dome and its center for the other coordinates. `width` extends in the *left-right* direction, `height` extends in the *up-down* direction, `length` extends in the *forward-backward* direction and `radius` extends in the remaining directions.

 ```lua
 centered.cube(width, height, length, block, hollow)